 You may want to note, however, that many of the top balance transfer cards offer a 0% introductory APR.
 So, while NFCU’s 0.99% introductory APR certainly puts it among the most appealing options for balance transfers, there are other cards that come with a lower rate.

 The card’s regular APR of is considerably lower than any other card in GOBankingRates’ Best Balance Transfer Credit Cards of 2022, and the rate is the same for purchases and balance transfers.

 All credit cards have features that are less desirable.
 Here are the disadvantages of the Navy Federal Credit Union Platinum card.

 No Perks Offered

-Unlike other balance transfer cards included in the GOBankingRates study, the NFCU Platinum card does not offer any perks like cash back, miles, points or cash bonuses.
-However, all of the balance transfer cards in the study that offer those perks also carry a balance transfer fee.
+Unlike some other balance transfer cards, the NFCU Platinum card does not offer any perks like cash back, miles, points or cash bonuses.
+However, many of the balance transfer cards that offer those perks also carry a balance transfer fee.

 No Promotional APR for Purchases

-Unlike most of the other balance transfer cards in the GOBankingRates study, this card does not feature a promotional APR for purchases.
-Note that if you qualify for the best credit terms, the regular purchase APR you receive could be as low as 5.99%, which beats out all the other cards in the study.
-And even on the high end, at 18.00%, this card’s APR is much lower than many of its competitors, which have rates that are as high as 25.49%.
+This card does not feature a promotional APR for purchases.
+Note that if you qualify for the best credit terms, the regular purchase APR you receive could be as low as , which beats out all the other cards in our list of Best Balance Transfer Cards of 2022.
+And even on the high end, at 18.00%, this card’s APR is much lower than many of its competitors, many of which have rates above 25.00%.